Who we are, what we do

 If you live outside the Powell River area — no problem.
 So far, we have billeted B.C. students from Port Moody, Terrace, Comox, Nanaimo, Langley, Creston, Campbell River and Kelowna.
 They’ve enjoyed the balance of laid-back coastal living AND all of the recreational and cultural activities available in Powell River.

 Check out this website to discover what it’s like to stay in Powell River.

 Once you successfully complete our versatile film course, your Powell River digital film school graduation certificate will help you further your filmmaking career in post-secondary applications.
-In addition to your 20 high school credit you will have acquired an additional 3 university credits from the prestigious Emily Carr university film program as well as preferential enrolment at Capilano University and Langara Collage’s film programs.
+In addition to your 20 high school credit you will have acquired an additional 3 university credits from the prestigious Emily Carr university film program.

 Please fill out an application here if you are interested in joining our team in February of the following year.
 Applications are due by September of the prior year.